The Secret Storm: Susan Ames Dunbar

 Susan was the eldest daughter of Peter Ames and his wife, Ellen.
 After her mother's death in a car accident, she became the new mother figure in the family.
 She was usually responsible for the well being of her younger siblings, Jerry Ames, and her youngest sister, Amy.
 She also resented any plans of her father to remarry, a situation shared by her maternal aunt, Pauline Rysdale.
 Despite all her plans, though, he did eventually remarry, first to Myra Lake, whom she outright despised, and then to Valerie, whom she somewhat got along with.

 At some times, Susan had a lot of anger and animosity towards her father and his constant belief of principles, especially during his marriage to Myra.
 She had a tendency to back people of very little or no principle and their causes, such as businessman Frank Bennett, whom her husband had worked for, but resigned from his job, due to his unethical means (he had been involved in a school land swindle that Peter was trying to stop) as well as backing her Aunt Pauline's divorce and backing an embezzler named Bryan Fuller, who was also enamored of Aunt Pauline.

-She was married to a man named Alan Dunbar, (James Vickery) a former golf pro who was involved in a drug ring.
-He slowly broke away from that life, and married Susan.
+She was married to a man named Alan Dunbar, (James Vickery) a former golf pro.
+Alan Dunbar was first involved with Lucy Stokes, (Joyce Barker).
+Alan was involved in a drug ring, but slowly broke away from that life, and married Susan.
 She also had his son named Peter, named after her father, Peter.
 Susan and Alan were happy, despite some storms, especially dealing with his fellow newspaper reporter Ann Wicker, who was seducing Alan.
 He almost succumbed to temptation, but still remained a good husband, until he was presumed dead in Vietnam.